djhardcore007/Ethicsbot/topic_modeling/README.md

 Aspect 11: marriage, family and relationship.

 Aspect 12: furniture.
 This might be in the same category as aspect 9.
-This means that we could reduce num_aspect = 14.

-Aspect 13: offensive words… related to religion, race, lgbt… This might be in the same category as aspect 4.
+Aspect 13: offensive words… related to religion, race, lgbt.

 We could catch a glimpse of what people are discussing.
 Note that not every aspect makes sense.
 The last two seem to repeat previous aspects.
 So this is just a rough sketch of topics people talked about.
 Maybe in future interpretation tasks, we could identify aspect of each submission, and observe how our ethics bot perform within different aspects.